cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/sqldatabase.rst

     - Filter on the retention period of the database's long term backup retention policy.
     - more info on `Long Term Backups <https://docs.microsoft.com/en-us/azure/sql-database/sql-database-long-term-retention>`_
     - If the specified backup type has not been set on the resource, it is treated as if the retention is zero days.
+    - The `azure.sqldatabase` resource will only get through the filter if the `retention-period-units` field matches the units specified in the actual long term backup retention policy.
+        - Example: if the filter is looking for backups less than 1 year, and the retention policy is set to 6 months, then the database will not get through the filter because there is a unit mismatch.

 .. c7n-schema:: LongTermBackupRetentionPolicyFilter
     :module: c7n_azure.resources.sqldatabase